-Thomas was present at the Battle of Shiloh when Buell’s army moved to reinforce Grant, but his division did not arrive until after the fighting ceased.
-When Major General Henry Halleck relieved Major General Ulysses Grant of his command of the Army of the Tennessee during the aftermath of the Battle of Shiloh, he placed Thomas in charge of four divisions from Grant’s army and one division from the Army of the Ohio.
-Thomas successfully led this temporary force at the Union victory at Corinth, Mississippi (April 29 to May 30, 1862).
+Thomas was present at the Battle of Shiloh when Buell’s army moved to reinforce Major General Ulysses S. Grant‘s Army of the Tennessee, but his division did not arrive until after the fighting ceased.
+When Major General Henry Halleck relieved Grant of his command during the aftermath of the Battle of Shiloh, he placed Thomas in charge of four divisions from Grant’s army and one division from the Army of the Ohio.
+Thomas successfully led this temporary force at the Union victory at the Siege of Corinth, Mississippi (April 29 to May 30, 1862).

 Army of the Cumberland